SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/launching-language-and-platform-package-compatibility.md

 ---
 date: 2020-08-20 12:00
 title: Launching Language and Platform Package Compatibility
-description: We decided that one of the most important pieces of information we could provide on a package metadata page was what versions of Swift, and what platfoms it was compatible with.
+description: We decided that one of the most important pieces of information we could provide on a package metadata page was what versions of Swift, and what platforms it was compatible with.
 BuildingtThat feature turned out to be quite an epic journey.
 ---